parkinsons-toolkit/app-content/pages-content/managing-symptoms/anxiety.md

 ## What should I do about it?

 There are many things you can try to help you deal with anxiety (see ‘What can I try for myself?’).
 If anxiety is having a big impact on your life, you should speak to a healthcare professional.
 In some cases, anxiety has a negative impact on other symptoms of Parkinson’s.
-For example, stress and anxiety can make tremor worse, interfere with walking, and increase the risk of falls.
+For example, stress and anxiety can make tremors worse, interfere with walking, and increase the risk of falls.
 Seeking support early can give you more control and help you manage feelings of anxiety.

 <div class="video-container">
 <iframe